NRLA: Lötschberg axis

 The Lötschberg axis, with the Lötschberg Base Tunnel (LBT) in the Bernese Alps, was built by BLS Alp Transit.
 It supports the western transit network via Basel, Olten, Bern, Brig, Domodossola and Milan.
 The tunnel replaces the existing higher-altitude 1913 14.6 km Lötschberg Tunnel for most traffic.
 The 34.6 km base tunnel opened to traffic on 7 December 2007; it was the first part of the NRLA to be delivered, but is only partially completed.
 Because of NRLA cost overruns, funding for the axis was diverted to the Gotthard Base Tunnel and only one of the tunnel's two bores has been completed and is fully equipped for rail use.
 14 kilometers of the other bore are completed; 14 kilometers are excavated but not equipped, and 7 kilometers have not been excavated.
 High-speed switches allow the completed 40% of the second bore to be used as a passing track, but the 21 km of single track without passing loops complicates operations and greatly reduces the line capacity.
 Trains are scheduled by batches in each direction which are separated by long intervals; trains more than seven minutes late are routed via the old line or must wait for the next available timetable slot in their direction in the tunnel, causing major further delays.
 A planning contract for the completion of the second track of the LBT was awarded in 2016.
 The resulting plan was presented in Spring 2019, with options of either only fitting out the existing 14 km of unequipped tunnels or fully completing the second tube.
 In early-2024 the choice was made to go for the full option, with an estimated cost of CHF 1.7 billion and an expected delivery date of 2033.
-That choice is naturally more expensive and will take two years longer, but it provides a much higher capacity and avoids fully closing the line for eight months.
+That choice is naturally more expensive and will take two years longer, but it provides a much higher capacity and also avoids fully closing the line for eight months.

 The second part of the Lötschberg axis is the Simplon Tunnel, completed in 1905 as a 20 km single-track base tunnel and augmented with a second bore in 1921.
 It connects Upper Valais to Northern Italy's Piedmont region.